-Meat is not only scrumptious, but it's a significant source of protein in human diets around the world.
+Meat is not only tasty, but it's a significant source of protein in human diets around the world.

-Here are five destinations I've been where carnivores can rejoice!
+Here are five countries for meat lovers where carnivores can rejoice!

-It was just after graduating from university when I headed to Argentina to enroll in a TESOL course, but instead of focusing on becoming an English teacher, I discovered beef and parillas.
+Still, instead of becoming an English teacher, I discovered beef and parillas.

-Yes, I've always loved beef, but the beef in Argentina was so much more natural tasting, and on top of that it was extremely cheap in comparison to American prices.
+Yes, I've always loved beef, but the meat in Argentina was so much more natural tasting, and it was incredibly cheap compared to American prices.

-The beef was so good, and my patience so short, I often just seared the outside and ate the interior completely raw.
+The beef was so good, and my patience was short; I often seared the outside and ate the interior raw.

 Then I took a short trip to Uruguay to discover an almost identical carnivorous culture.